How to Write a Professional Nursing Resume in 2026

 - Trained 5 new graduate nurses in emergency response procedures

-You can include GPA if it's 3.5 or above and you're a recent graduate.
+- 5. Education Section List degrees in reverse-chronological order: Bachelor of Science in Nursing (BSN) University of California, Los Angeles - 2018 You can include GPA if it's 3.5 or above and you're a recent graduate.

-6. Skills & Keywords Section
+- 6. Nursing Skills for resume & Keywords Section for resume

 - Electronic Medical Records (Epic, Cerner)